GwydionJon/Capoeira_jogos/README.md

 # Jogos Manager
-A precompiled exe can be found here: https://heibox.uni-heidelberg.de/d/bcc9bd5e5f134dde87a9/
+A precompiled exe can be found here: https://heibox.uni-heidelberg.de/d/bcc9bd5e5f134dde87a9/ An online version can be found here: http://gwydiond.pythonanywhere.com/ Note that the online version has only a limited amount of cpu power, thus I recommend running the program locally.
+You are free to compile the program yourself, further infos blow.

 This program was designed for my capoeira group `Mare Alta` for use in our tournament.